Shell

-is an experimental feature, so the flags and behavior may change in future versions.
+is an experimental feature.
+The flags and behavior may change in future versions.

 The retina shell